C295-oss/C295-oss/README.md

 I'm a Computer Science student at the University of Illinois, Chicago.

-I have interests in software engineering, cyber security, and development.
+I have interests in software development.

 Most of the projects I have public on my github are personal projects that I have built in my free time, either for fun or for learning a new tool.
 All university projects are private.